ibbles/LearningUnreal/Rendering Performance Profiling And Analysis.md

 Colors every surface based on the complexity, a proxy for frametime cost, of the [[Shader]] resulting from the [[Material]] used.
 Green means good, red means bad but OK in small patches, white means very bad.
-A bar at the bottom of the screen shows how complex the [[Vertex Shader]] and [[Pixel Shader]] is individually for the pixel that the cross-hair at the center of the screen is on.
+A bar at the bottom of the screen shows how complex the [[Vertex Shader]] and [[Pixel Shader]] are individually for the pixel that the cross-hair at the center of the screen is on.
 You can see the number of instructions for a material in the [[Stats Panel]] in the [[Material Editor]].
 I don't think this count includes extra shader code added by the engine for specific usage scenarios, see [[Shader]].